Don’t Stare into the Abyss: The Philosophy of the Void

 Don’t Stare into the Abyss!

-This almost mystical utterance has kept me thinking for years.
 Are there philosophical boundaries beyond which one should not venture?
 What happens when you do stare too much into the abyss?
 What is at the bottom of the abyss?
 Nietzche’s aphorism is like God’s warning to Adam and Eve not to eat the apple, Prometheus’ theft of the fire of Mount Olympus or Morpheus’ invitation to eat the red pill.
-These three mythological stories all share a common thread of forbidden wisdom, or in the words of Kevin Solway, they are venom crystals.
+These ancient and contemporary mythologies share a common thread of forbidden wisdom, or in the words of Kevin Solway, they are venom crystals.

-As this aphorism appears in Nietzsche’s beyond good and evil, perhaps we should not take his warning seriously but go beyond it.
-Perhaps we should, just like Eve ate the apple, Prometheus stole the fire and Neo ate the red pill, ignore this warning.
+As this aphorism appears in Nietzsche’s Beyond Good and Evil, perhaps we should not take his warning seriously but go beyond it.
+Perhaps we should ignore this warning and, just like Eve eat the apple, just like Prometheus steal the fire and just like Neo eat the red pill.
 Maybe we should stare into the abyss and enhance our understanding of the world.
-The solution came to me from reading a book about the boundaries of thinking by Dutch philosopher Jan Bor, who quoted Dutch poet Lucebert who wrote:
+The solution came to me from reading a book about the boundaries of thinking by Dutch philosopher Jan Bor, who quoted Dutch poet Lucebert:

-… who falls into the abyss becomes an airman—free and floating.
+… who falls into the abyss becomes an aviator—free and floating.

 Jump into the Abyss

 It dawned on me that the only way to prevent the dangers of staring into the abyss is to jump into it.
-Staring refers to our attempts to locate firm ground down in the dark depths of the chasm.
+Staring refers to our feeble attempts to locate firm ground down in the dark depths of the chasm.
+Only by jumping into the abyss can we explore the depths of philosophy.

-The solution to Nietzsche’s aphorism is to take a leap of faith, just like Descartes.
+The solution to Nietzsche’s aphorism is to take a leap of faith and, just like Descartes, jump into the abyss.
 Not to find firm ground, but to make the void your home, or in the words of Lucebert, become free and floating.
 Don’t stare into the abyss but jump into it.